Bolts

 Shoulder Bolt

-Pivot mounting shafts that are not threaded all the way up.
-The threading instead stops before reaching the head, leaving a smooth-sided shaft that is usually a little wider than the threaded part.
-They can be square or round and are generally made out of stainless steel.
+Used as pivot mounting shafts, shoulder bolts are not threaded all the way to the head.
+The threading stops short, leaving a smooth shaft that is wider than the threaded part.
+These bolts are generally made from stainless steel and can be square or round.

 Carriage Bolt